 Yes, please view our Scholarships Page for more information.

 Beginning two to three months prior to departure three mandatory pre-departure workshops will be held on Saturdays at the University of Redlands Main Campus.
 We will notify you of the pre-departure dates as they are set.
 Usually we hold one session at 60 or more days from departure, one 30-45 days out and one about two to three weeks before departure.

 If you complete the form with blue ink, you can scan it in color to email@example.com.
 Otherwise, you may mail or drop it off in person at the Dean's Office in Hornby Hall on the main campus.

 Yes.
 If you do not have health insurance which will cover you while abroad, you will need to purchase a two-week travel policy.
 There are many websites that sell travel health insurance (prices vary based on your age).
 A Travel Release Form and Medical Release Form will be sent to you after registration, so please note that you will need to gather the required medical insurance information.

 Typically no. We handle the flight arrangements through a travel agency, which provides us with a group rate that is usually lower than someone could arrange individually.
 If you would like to deviate from the group travel, then you will make your own flight arrangements, with the understanding that you will be at the proper destination when the program begins and ends.
-If you wish to bring a guest, they will travel with the group for the entire two-week period.
+If you wish to bring a guest, they will travel with you and the group for the entire two-week period.